asrhou/NATMI/README.md

 ## Required Data and Formats

-To explore cell-cell to cell communication NATMI uses (1) user-supplied gene/protein abundance data, (2) ligand-receptor interactions (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing xxx.
+To explore cell-cell to cell communication NATMI uses (1) user-supplied gene/protein abundance data, (2) ligand-receptor interactions (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing mapping between each cell in the dataset and a cell-type label.
 Currently, user-provided abundance data and ligand-receptor interactions must contain official gene symbols from human and mouse, but we are working on supporting other forms of gene/proteins IDs.

 ### Supported Species